yogihybo/EX-T3-WiFi/README.md

 ## Core Architecture & Key Functions

 The system is constructed around a single, persistent root layout.
-The core UI modules are instantiated once into memory during boot, completely eliminating visual teardowns, loading flickers, and latency.
+The core UI modules are loaded once into memory during boot, completely eliminating visual teardowns, loading flickers, and latency.

 ### 1. System Initialization & Concurrency (`main.cpp`)
-The absolute root of the firmware.
+The entry point of the firmware.
 - Initializes the ESP32 hardware, the TFT/CYD drivers, and LVGL.
 - Spawns asynchronous FreeRTOS background tasks (`keepWiFiAlive`, `powerCheck`).
 - Intercepts incoming network streams from `AsyncTCP` and routes DCC-EX packets.